gvwilson/sensibleadventures/nardica/nardica.md

-Iffy had never asked Mr. Mishra about that night, but every year, on the anniversary, he and Little Mrs. Sandhu and a handful of others who had survived gathered on the dock to toss a handful of precious flowers into the sea.
+Iffy had never asked Mr. Mishra about that night, but every year, on the anniversary, he and Little Mrs. Sandhu and their friends gathered to toss handfuls of precious flowers into the sea.

-The *Taroona*'s crew ignored the crowd.
+The *Taroona*'s crew ignored the mutters of "Too right" and "Let 'em through" from the crowd.
 One of them hefted a gaff hook.
 Another wrapped a length of chain around his hand, unwrapped it, and wrapped it again.
 "You heard him,"
-the *Taroona*'s captain said.
+the *Taroona*'s captain said to the Marine sergeant.
+"Contract says this place is ours t' look after
+'til all what we brought in is safely stowed.
-"There's nothin' here as needs your 'tention."
+There's nothin' here as needs your 'tention before then."

-"And *you* heard *me*,"
+The sergeant looked pointedly at the debris on the ground.
+"You call *this* safely stowed?"
+The crowd murmured again.

+The *Taroona*'s captain crossed his arms.
+"That weren't us or our gear," he said flatly.
+"All our stuff's 'long by the back."
+He looked up at the half dozen drones circling overhead.
+"Just where it's s'posed t' be," he said loudly to the city's eyes and ears.
+"So whatever this was, it weren't us."

+"I'm glad to hear that,"
 the sergeant said,
+"But I'm going to have to see for myself."
-drawing his shock stick from the holster on his hip.
+He drew his shock stick from the holster on his hip.
-Beside him,
-the other Marines did the same.
+The three other Marines beside him did the same.

 "Uh oh," someone said beside her.
 "Dock fight."

 Iffy gulped.
-She had never seen a dock fight---nothing worse than teenagers shoving each other and throwing a few punches---but Uncle Jack had been in one the last time they were in Rothera.
+She had never seen a fight worse than teenagers shoving each other and throwing a few punches, but Uncle Jack had been in one the last time they were in Rothera.
 He had come back to the *Guinevere* bruised and bloodied and uncharacteristically quiet about what had happened.
-When the Marine sergeant pressed the button on his belt to make his uniform jacket harden into armor, she turned to find somewhere safer to be.
+As the Marines uniform jackets hardened into armor, she turned to find somewhere safer to be.

-And immediately bumped into Johnson Wales.
+And bumped into Johnson Wales.
-"'Scuse me," she muttered before she realized who it was.
+"'Scuse me," she muttered before she realized who he was.

 "Of course," he said pleasantly.
 "I was actually just leaving myself.
-Here---would you mind carrying this for me a ways?"
+Here---would you mind carrying this for me?"
-Without waiting for an answer, he handed her a rectangular black toolbox with a flip-up handle on its lid, stooped to pick up two identical toolboxes from the ground, and turned to leave.
+Without waiting for an answer, he handed her a rectangular black toolbox with a flip-up handle on its lid and stooped to pick up two identical toolboxes from the ground.

 "But---wait!"
 Iffy hurried after him,
 the toolbox bumping against her leg.

-Wales paused a moment for her to catch up.
+Wales paused a moment to let her catch up.
-His jacket was unzipped to his waist, and a few dew-drops of sweat glistened on his shaved scalp.
+A few dew-drops of sweat glistened on his shaved scalp.
-Tiny lights danced briefly across the silvery rectangle in his left template and then were still again.
-"Thank you," he said.
+"Thanks," he said.
-"It's awkward trying to manage all three at the same time."
+"It's awkward trying to carry all three at the same time."

 "No worries," Iffy puffed.
-"These the gear the *Taroona* bikkies upped from you?"
+"This the gear the *Taroona* bikkies upped from you?"

-Wales grinned.
+Wales nodded.
 "Everything that matters."
+His smile disappeared as shouting erupted behind her.
+Tiny lights danced briefly across the silvery rectangle in his left template.
+He looked up at the circling drones.
+"Come on---they've called for reinforcements."

+Even as he spoke,
-His smile disappeared as shouting erupted behind her, followed by the unmistakable sizzling crack of a shock stick.
+Iffy heard the sizzling crack of a shock stick.
-"Come on."
+Someone shouted an obscenity,
+and suddenly people were hurrying past her, heads down and knit caps pulled low in an instinctive but useless attempt to conceal their faces from the city's drones and cameras.

+Wales hefted his toolboxes and joined the stream.
-Iffy did her best to keep up with him as he strode along the waterfront.
+Iffy did her best to keep up with him as he strode down the brick-paved street.
 *He prob'ly kept the light ones for himself,* she grumbled to herself, but the complaint was half-hearted.